Skip to main content

 FortisBC Offers Energy Saving Rebates of $1000

-High-efficiency natural gas hot water heaters qualify for an energy saving rebate of $1000.
+High-efficiency natural gas hot water heaters qualify for an energy saving rebate of $1000, however, the program will be ending Dec.
+31, 2023.
+The equipment must be installed before the end of the year.
 Full details and terms are available on the FortisBC website.

 Switching From Electric to Natural Gas Qualifies for FortisBC Rebates